DGBA(LEGAL) - PERSONNEL-MANAGEMENT RELATIONS: EMPLOYEE COMPLAINTS/GRIEVANCES

 Open Meetings Act

-The Board is not required to conduct an open meeting to hear a complaint or charge against an employee.
-However, the Board may not conduct a closed meeting if the employee who is the subject of the hearing requests a public hearing.
+A board is not required to conduct an open meeting to hear a complaint or charge against an employee.
+However, a board may not conduct a closed meeting if the employee who is the subject of the hearing requests a public hearing.
 Gov't Code 551.074 [See BEC]

 Record of Proceedings

-An appeal of the Board's decision to the Commissioner shall be decided based on a review of the record developed at the District level.
+An appeal of a board's decision to the commissioner shall be decided based on a review of the record developed at the district level.
 "Record" includes, at a minimum, an audible electronic recording or written transcript of all oral testimony or argument.
 Education Code 7.057(c), (f)

-It is the District's responsibility to make and preserve the records of the proceedings before the Board.
-If the District fails to create and preserve the record without good cause, all substantial evidence issues that require missing portions of the record for resolution shall be deemed against the District.
+It is a district's responsibility to make and preserve the records of the proceedings before the board.
+If a district fails to create and preserve the record without good cause, all substantial evidence issues that require missing portions of the record for resolution shall be deemed against the district.
 The record shall include:

 19 TAC 157.1073(d)

-Before bringing suit, an employee who seeks relief under Government Code Chapter 554 (whistleblowers) must initiate action under the District's grievance or appeal procedures relating to suspension or termination of employment or adverse personnel action.
+Before bringing suit, an employee who seeks relief under Government Code Chapter 554 (whistleblowers) must initiate action under a district's grievance or appeal procedures relating to suspension or termination of employment or adverse personnel action.
 Gov't Code 554.006 [See DG]